 It soon became clear that keeping the skiff going straight required oaring skills she wasn’t going to master anytime soon.
 Rather than fight her incompetence, it was easier to let the boat turn a wide arc through the bay and back to the dock.

 A dark shadow swept across the lake, chasing a cool breeze.
 Ryô pulled the paddle out of the water and stared at the towering cumulonimbus rising above her.
-The top of the billowing spires was snowy white.
+The crests of the billowing spires were snowy white.
 The flat base of the anvil cloud was almost black.

 She watched with wide eyes as it narrowed into a funnel.
 “Look!” she said, forgetting that Sen wasn’t sitting there behind her.